Greater-London-Authority/convert_upc/README.md

 ## Splitting ABPE total flows

-This method repurposes the function used for modifying a pair of base in- and out-flows to fit a target net flow such that it instead modifies a pair of flows with the same direction to fit a total figure, while accounting for the user’s relative confidence in the accuracy of the base international and domestic flow estimates.
+This method uses a related function (*R/functions/split_gross_flows.R*) to create modelled international and domestic gross flow estimates, based on a pair of initial estimates of each, and consistent with a ‘target’ total flow figure, while accounting for the user’s relative confidence in the accuracy of these base estimates.

 Here the base domestic and international flows are taken from the ONS rebased MYE series and used to split the total flow components in the published ABPE/DPM series.

 Confidence in the accuracy of flow estimates will vary by area, age, sex, direction, and year.
-In this example, an arbitrary value of 0.98 has been used for the confidence parameter in all cases - with values below 1 implying lower confidence in the accuracy of the original estimates of international migration than of domestic.
+The function allows the user to readily account for her understanding of the relative accuracy of the base estimates across all these dimensions, but the example shown here uses largely arbitrary values of the relative confidence parameters for the purpose of illustration.

 ## Instructions